 This course traces environmentalism as a social movement in relation to the development of environmental writing.
 Students will consider the relationship between literature and social change, the development of literary strategies in environmental writing, and commentaries on the environmental movement by cultural critics and environmental historians in developing countries.
 Cross-listed with AMST 363.
-Prerequisites: ENST 250 or permission of instructor.
-Fall, alternate years.
+Prerequisites: IIAMST 250 or ENST 250 or permission of instructor.
+Fall, odd years.

 In-depth analysis of environmental research literature and methodologies.
 Emphasis on proposal writing and oral presentation.
 Development of a project proposal to be completed in ENST 495.
 Exploration of postgraduate opportunities.
 Field trips and field work required.
 Prerequisite: 76 credits and grade C or higher in ENST 250, ENST 251, ENST 252, and ENST 253.
 Spring.